-Before the forest was clear-cut, volunteers from Rich-mond Woodturners cut six-teen different species of trees and distributed the wood to members of the club, who turned the wood into 52 bowls, hollow forms and multi-axis sculptures.
-On the final day of cutting, loggers gifted the project with one more truckload of cherry, maple, sweet gum and sycamore, which is currently drying before being turned.
+Before the forest was clear-cut, volunteers from Rich-mond Woodturners cut sixteen different species of trees and distributed the wood to members of the club, who turned the wood into over 100 bowls, platters, boxes, hollow forms and multi-axis sculptures.
+On the final day of cutting, loggers gifted the project with one more truckload of cherry, maple, sweet gum and sycamore.

 In 2017, 30 artists exhibited 100 works, at Crossroads Art Center, in Richmond.
 In 2018, 18 pieces were chos-en to be shown at the Virginia Museum of Fine Arts Studio School, as part of the Artist's Collect Series.

 Dawn Flores is a recent recipient of a Building Cap-abilities Grant from Culture-Works.
-The grant supports opportunities, which pertain to the recipient’s effective-ness, overall growth, and longevity as an artist.
+This is the second time she has received support from CultureWorks.
+The grant supports opportunities, which pertain to the recipient’s effectiveness, overall growth, and longevity as an artist.
 The grant money was given to assist in completion of The Forest Project Studio, which will be used to finish prints and installation pieces from salvaged material.

 A sister-project, Eternal Forest, was produced by Twila Jane Sikorsky.
 The theatrical dance production shared a show-wide collaboration with The Forest Project.
 Exploring themes of cycles and growth, Eternal Forest portrayed the symbiotic relationship of na-ture as a metaphor for communities within the world—a reminder that working together is essential to the human experience.

 Wild City Forest, an en-vironmental short film by Dawn Flores, was selected to be shown at the Richmond Environmental Film Festival.
-It was also screened at Crossroads Art Center, in Richmond, and enjoyed an international audience on-board the Windspirit in French Polynesia, as part of the traveling excursions pro-gram of the Virginia Museum of Fine Arts.
+It was also screened at Green spring Gardens, in Alex-andria; Crossroads Art Center, in Richmond; and enjoyed an international audience on-board the Wind-spirit in French Polynesia, as part of the traveling excur-sions program of the Virginia Museum of Fine Arts.